MERS: Saudi Arabia

-MERS was also implicated in an outbreak in April 2014 in Saudi Arabia, where MERS has infected 688 people and 282 MERS-related deaths have been reported since 2012.
+MERS was also implicated in an outbreak in April 2014 in Saudi Arabia, where it has infected 688 people and 282 MERS-related deaths have been reported since 2012.
 In response to newly reported cases and deaths, and the resignation of four doctors at Jeddah's King Fahd Hospital who refused to treat MERS patients for fear of infection, the government removed the Minister of Health and set up three MERS treatment centers.
 Eighteen more cases were reported in early May.
 In June 2014, Saudi Arabia announced 113 previously unreported cases of MERS, revising the death toll to 282.

 A hospital-related outbreak in Riyadh in the summer of 2015 increased fears of an epidemic occurring during the annual Hajj pilgrimage that was to begin in late September.
 After a period of few cases, cases began increasing in the middle of the summer.
 The CDC placed the travel health alert to level 2, which calls for taking enhanced precautions.

 In May 2019, 14 cases of MERS were reported to the World Health Organization (WHO) by Saudi authorities, of which five were fatal.
 All those who died had comorbidities and other relatively serious health problems ranging from only diabetes mellitus in one person (aged 35) to complicated combinations of diabetes mellitus, hypertension and ischemic heart disease in two (65 and 80 years old) and diabetes mellitus, hypertension and nephropathy in another one who was 73 years old.
 Another patient who died and was 64 years old, had diabetes mellitus and hypertension.
 All those who died were males and three of them were reported to have had contact with, and exposure to, camels.
 Among the nine persons who survived were two females who were believed to have had contact with a person infected with MERS, one being a 23-year-old healthcare worker.
 Of the total 14 cases, four were females and 10 were males.
 All females survived.
 Reports of fatal cases were from Riyadh, Jeddah, Madinah and Najran.
 WHO did not recommend screening of travelers upon arrival or traveling restrictions.